JakeMittlemanWebDev2019/Project_1/Report.md

 Another challenge we faced was updating the board.
 Due to assigned variables being immutable in elixir, we struggled at first to correctly update the board when moving a piece or attacking another piece.
+After doing research, we managed to solve this problem by creating a new board row, with the updates applied, and then replacing the old board row with the new board row.